 - Developmentally vulnerable (0 to 10th percentile) on two or more domains

-and who were assessed as being developmentally vulnerable (0 to 10th percentile) in the following domains:
+and who were assessed as being developmentally vulnerable (0 to 10th percentile), at risk (11th to 25th percentile), and on track (above the 25th percentile) in the following domains:

-Data are not shown for areas where one or more of the following have been met:
+Suppression of AEDC data also occurs when one or more of the following have not been met:

 - less than fifteen children had valid AEDC scores;

 - less than two teachers had completed the AEDC instrument for children in that location;

 - the AEDC instrument was completed for less than 80% of all non special needs children; or